WIM ANB is the IIW Authorised Nominated Body of Malaysia approved by IIW to conduct the following IIW Diploma modules in Malaysia:

-The IIW Diploma delivered by TWI is a modular programme, enabling progression in stages through three levels of qualification.
+The IIW Diploma organised by WIM is a modular programme, enabling progression in stages through three levels of qualification.

 Personnel with some technical knowledge where the level of knowledge needs to be sufficient for the planning, executing, supervising and testing of tasks and responsibilities, within a limited technical field and involving simple welded constructions.

 Personnel with specific technical knowledge, where the level of knowledge needs to be sufficient for the planning, executing, supervising and testing of tasks and responsibilities in welding fabrication, within a selective or limited technical field.

 Personnel with comprehensive technical knowledge, where full knowledge is required for the planning, executing and supervising of all tasks and responsibilities in welding fabrication.

 Is this course suitable for me?

 This course will be of great interest to engineers, technologists, welding co-ordinators and managers in the following fields – process plants, structural steelwork, bridges, pressure vessels, pipework and pipelines, storage tanks, offshore structures, general heavy equipment, ship building and ship repairs, automotive, construction, rail, aerospace, power generator equipment, material testing or any industry where welding is the major joining method.

 If you have some technical knowledge with at least 2 years ’experience in welding-related tasks and are seeking to progress your career in welding engineering, the IIW diploma is for you.